 Which form of vehicle is most common in your country, bikes, car or motorcycle?

 In India, Most people prefer motorcycles for travelling within the city and when travelling alone, while they prefer cars when travelling to another city and when travelling with family.

-Do you think air pollution comes mostly from mobile vehicles?
+Do you think air pollution comes mostly from cars?

-Automobile vehicles are undisputedly major cause of air pollution but in reality, most air pollution comes from energy use and production.
-This makes industries major contributors towards polluting our air.
+Old, soon-to-be wrecked vehicles are undisputedly a major cause of air pollution.
+They need to be removed from the streets.
+However, most air pollution comes from energy use and production.
+This makes industries major contributors to polluting our air.

 Do you think people need to change the way of transportation drastically to protect the environment?

 Yes, definitely!
 People need to radically change their transit options and think from an environment perspective.
 Because vehicles running on fossil fuels are no doubt a great source of air pollution.
 Authorities must impose strict guidelines.
 I believe the golden handshake between government and the public will do wonders for the environment.